Nar Phu Valley Trek – 10 Days

 Accommodation at Nar Phu Valley Trek

-The Nar Phu Valley is a remote trekking region in Nepal, so the accommodation here is basic.
-You will stay in local tea houses and guesthouses built and managed by village families.
+The accommodation on the Nar Phu Valley Trek is basic because the region is one of the most remote trekking areas in Nepal.
+You will stay in local teahouses and guesthouses built and managed by village families.
 The lodges are stone-built houses that also serve as family homes.
-The rooms are small and simple and provide the basic things you need for rest, which are a bed, mattress, pillow, and blankets.
+The rooms are small and simple, providing the basics you need for rest: a bed, a mattress, a pillow, and blankets.
 In some villages (Koto, Besisahar), you may find hot showers and Wi-Fi.
-However, higher up (after Koto), these facilities become harder to find, and even if they are available, you’ll need to pay an extra charge for them.
+However, higher up (after Koto), these facilities are harder to find, and even if they are available, you’ll need to pay an extra charge.

 Likewise, shared toilets are common.
 Most are squat-style and may not always have running water.
 Nights can get very cold, especially in winter, so it is best to bring a warm sleeping bag for extra comfort.
 While you won’t find luxury here, what makes the stay special is the cultural immersion and hospitality of the local people.
 In the evenings, you’ll sit in the kitchen or dining room, warmed by a fire, enjoying hot tea and traditional meals.
 This is also where trekkers share stories and connect with locals.
 The stay may be simple, but the warmth, culture, and mountain views make it exciting.

-You will stay at these teahouses during your 10 days Nar Phu Valley Trek with us:
+You will stay at the following teahouses during your 10 days Nar Phu Valley Trek:

 Day Place Teahouse name